Yoga as an ultimate solution of most situations or problems faced by the humanity

-Yoga is an effective system for permanently solving the universal problem of terrorism.
 It is capable of pacifying the youth, understanding them and bringing them into mainstream of life.
-Yoga is defined as “योगःकर्मसुकौशलम् – yogaḥ karmasu kausalam.”
+Yoga is defined as “योगःकर्मसुकौशलम् – yogaḥ karmasu kausalam” in terms of Bhagwada Gita (Ch.
+II Verse 50).
 It means focussed working by every human being to achieve Excellence.
 It suggests that do your activities in such a focussed and perfect way that nothing should remain to add to it.
 When everyone works in this spirit, there is no need to have more than what you worked for or deserved besides their work keeping everyone busy and healthy.
-It will stop the mad race for materialistic gains or comforts and everyone will be happy and satisfied.
+It will stop the mad race for material gains or comforts and everyone will be happy and satisfied.
 It is such a simple solution for most of our problems.

 General Guidelines, Precautions, Best Time & Place for Yoga Practice

 Yoga for Optimal Holistic Health is Slow, Relaxed, to Capacity & Free from Competition.
-Many people get injuries while doing yoga and aerobics.
+Some people may get injuries while doing yoga.
 So, one needs to be careful while doing it.
 If a bone, muscle or any other part is stretched more than its capacity it may lead to dislocation, muscle pulls or something even more severe too.

-Jerky and sharp movements are hints for precaution against some mistake taking place.
+Jerky and sharp movements are hints for precaution against some mistake going to taking place.
 Any area still managing to be toned up, controlled & relaxed need to feel comfortable by releasing its tension.

 Practice of Yogic Life Styles aim at integration of body, mind and soul through its systems of self-investigation, self-transformation and self-realization.
 Asanas and Pranayama make our body and mind strong and flexible which help in Meditation for higher spiritual attainments.